Government Technology

 City Outsources Police, Fire and Parks

 Update: 27 April 2011.
 According to an article in the San Mateo, Calif.
-Daily Journal, "The city of San Carlos has a tentatively balanced budget without a structural deficit for the first time in 11 years, based in no small part on $1.5 million in savings from dismantling its joint fire department with Belmont and pursing a hybrid model with Redwood City."
+Daily Journal, "The city of San Carlos has a tentatively balanced budget without a structural deficit for the first time in 11 years, based in no small part on $1.5 million in savings from dismantling its joint fire department with Belmont and pursuing a hybrid model with Redwood City."

 San Carlos, Calif. -- in Silicon Valley -- has many advantages: an educated workforce, pleasant climate and a fairly affluent population of 28,000.
 This 85-year old "city of good living," however, saw its full-service mandate eroding under a decade of relentless budget cuts.